csabika98/php-secret-server-task-csabasallai/README.md

 ## Usage

-Go to the {}/secret
+1. Find the create link on the landing page or visit http://127.0.0.1:8000/new {}
+2. Type your secret, you will get your hash key which you can use to see your secret
+3. To access your secrets http://127.0.0.1:8000/new/{hash}

-## Change logs
+## Changelog
-v0.1 -> Initial version
+v0.1 -> Initial version  (2022.06.18)
-v0.2 -> Creating the DB migration script, model then controller
-v0.3 -> Creating the POST & GET API routes (for fetch and create )
+v0.2 -> Creating the DB migration script, model then controller  (2022.06.19) v0.3 -> Creating the POST & GET API routes (for fetch and create )  (2022.06.19)
+v0.4 ->